 The Finished Project

 At this point, they are hanging up in our school room making it so cute and festive!
 This could easily be done from start to finish in about 30-45 minutes.
-This could also be used to make special cards for relatives and loved ones.
-Everything you need is on Amazon so you could have it by Monday (I have a problem with the Amazon Prime).
+Convert this project into holiday cards.
+Everything you need is on Amazon so you could have it in a few days (I have a problem with the Amazon Prime).